 One of the main differences is that Greek coffee is not filtered.
 Since it’s made with super fine coffee grounds, it does not need to be filtered.
 The coffee grounds will just naturally sink to the bottom when hot water is added to make the coffee.

 Compared to other coffees, you will find that Greek coffee is stronger and more bitter.
 Some people also describe consistency as being closer to syrup than a liquid.

 Although it might seem similar to espresso, Greek instant coffee does not have the same flavor.
 It’s also thicker than espresso.

 If you order Greek coffee at a restaurant, it’s served in a small cup similar to espresso though.
 It’s also usually mixed with sugar to try and mask the more bitter elements.

-Cold coffee is also served in Greece.
-The tradition started in 1957 in Thessaloniki.
-All you need to make a nice foamy iced drink is instant coffee and water.
+Cold Greek coffee is also served in Greece and the tradition started in 1957 in Thessaloniki.
+All you need to make a nice foamy iced drink is instant coffee and water (not ground coffee).
 You will also need a way to mix the coffee.
 You can use an electric milk frother or a frappe mixer.

 A cocktail shaker also works if you don’t have one of the other pieces of equipment on hand.
 Add your coffee and sugar into a glass with a small amount of cold water.
 Shake the mixture or mix it until it’s thick and creamy.

 You can add some ice cubes and milk if you want.
 Fill the rest of the glass with cold water and it’s ready to drink!
 Some people also choose to add evaporated milk if they want the mixture to be sweeter and thicker.

 Greek coffee is great to add to your coffee collection for days when you want strong and robust coffee.
 It’s also a great selection for those who want a higher amount of caffeine on some days.

 Greek instant coffee can be enjoyed hot or cold depending on your season or the mood.
 Make sure to have some sugar on hand to get mask the bitter notes.